Alpha Group (Ukraine): Operational record

 From its inception in 1994 to 2010, members of the special unit carried out more than 7,000 operations, from weapons seizure to anti narcotics operations, to apprehension of organized gang members, with no casualties sustained.

-The unit suffered its first casualty in June 2014, fighting against Russian separatists and possibly, Russian special forces, in the war in Donbas.
-As of 2018, ten SBU Alpha operators lost their lives in the conflict.
+The unit suffered its first casualty in June 2014, fighting against pro-Russian separatists Russian special forces, in the war in Donbas.
+As of 2018, ten SBU Alpha operators had lost their lives in the conflict.